NittanyLion/Grumps.jl/docs/src/spreadsheet.md

 100000, market 5
 ```

 Each row corresponds to a market.
 Again, the column headings can be adjusted and the ones presented here are the default ones.
+Both columns are required.

 ## Draws